sbusso/Bear-Power-Pack/README.md

 	* Restores single notes from snapshots, exports or backups.
 * [Markdown export and sync of Bear notes](https://github.com/rovest/Bear-Markdown-Export) – Mac – Python 3
 	* Export and roundtrip sync of Bear's notes to OneDrive, Dropbox, etc.
-	* Edit or share online in any browser.
+	* Edit or share online in browser, or edit on Android and Windows in any markdown editor there.
 	* Remote edits and new notes get synced back into Bear.

 PS.
 I got Bear for distraction free writing – see how that worked … 😉